jahjinx/AI4EduRes-2023_FT-RoBERTa/readme.md

 ## RoBERTa
 RoBERTa, "A Robustly Optimized BERT Pretraining Approach", builds and improves upon the BERT model.
 - RoBERTa has the same architecture as BERT, uses a different tokenizer and pretraining scheme.
-    - Particularly, researchers modified key hyperparameters, removed the next-sentence pretraining objective and trained RoBERTa with larger mini-batches and learning rates. <br /><br />
+    - Particularly, researchers modified key hyperparameters, removed the next-sentence pretraining objective and trained RoBERTa with larger mini-batches and learning rates.
 - RoBERTa was also pre-trained using dynamic masking
 - Similar to BERT, RoBERTa comes in different variations offering speed/performance tradeoffs.
-Today we'll be using RoBERTa-large
+Here, we use RoBERTa-base

 Read More About RoBERTa: <a href="https://arxiv.org/abs/1907.11692">RoBERTa: A Robustly Optimized BERT Pretraining Approach
 </a>